 Moravian Missionary Piety and the Influence of Count Zinzendorf

-Count Nicolaus Ludwig von Zinzendorf (1700-1760) was an influential pietistic leader, and he left a legacy of piety that combined mind, heart, and missionary activism.
+The Great Awakening in the American colonies of the mid-eighteenth century was an earthquake of activistic fervor.
+Spiritual leaders, such as George Whitefield (1714-1770), John Wesley (1703-1791), and Jonathan Edwards (1703-1758), fashioned the theological and activistic tenor of that revival.
+Count Nicolaus Ludwig von Zinzendorf (1700-1760) was a contemporary of these great pietistic leaders, and he left a legacy of piety that combined mind, heart, and missionary activism.
 His piety was a spark for the labors of Pietist missionaries, such as the Moravian Brethren, an eighteenth-century renewal movement that emerged from German Pietism.
-In order to fundamentally understand the strengths and weaknesses of Moravian missionary piety, it is neces- sary to understand Zinzendorf’s distinguishing piety.
-The unique features of Moravian spirituality were rooted in Zinzendorf’s unique expression of evangelical missionary spirituality.
-In order to understand such distinctives, a survey of the historical background and evangelical context of the Moravians is necessary.
+In order to fundamentally understand the strengths and weaknesses of Moravian piety, it is neces- sary to understand Zinzendorf’s distinguishing piety.
+What are the unique features of Moravian spirituality and in what ways are they rooted in Zinzendorf’s unique expression of evangelical missionary spirituality?
+In order to understand such distinctives, a survey of the historical background of the Moravians is necessary.

 1. Historical Context of Zinzendorf’s Moravian Piety